 Blue Apron is the more affordable choice and might appeal to more of the general American public thanks to its wholesome, family-friendly approach to food.
 Both vegetarians and omnivores can enjoy the meals on offer, as well as those who are diabetic or on WW, and its reliable service has been proven time and time again.

-Purple Carrot is better for vegans or anyone wanting to try a plant-based diet for part of the week, as well as those who have gluten or dairy allergies.
-It’s a smaller, newer company, but it has some unquestionable advantages, such as free shipping, and breakfast, lunch, and snack options.
+Purple Carrot is better for vegans or anyone who wants to try eating plants for part of the week, and for those who can't have gluten or dairy.
+It's a smaller, newer company, but it has some clear benefits, like free shipping, and options for breakfast, lunch, and snacks.